 By increasing the blood levels of testosterone from an outside source the pituitary gland naturally shuts down the release of luteinizing hormone (LH) (source).
 Luteinizing hormone is a precursor to testosterone production.
 If you want the body to produce more testosterone, then the pituitary gland needs to release more luteinizing hormone.
 Less LH means less testosterone.

 Why does this happen?

-You may think that simply by stopping the TRT, then your body will just start producing testosterone again, but unfortunately, that's not what is happening.
+You may think that by merely stopping the TRT, then your body will start producing testosterone again, but unfortunately, that’s not what is happening.
 Once you introduce testosterone from an outside source, something triggers in the body that causes it to suppress testosterone production.

-It's also been shown that if you do TRT for long enough, you can cause permanent damage to the leydig cells (study), and for some men, their testosterone never quite gets back to normal production levels ever again, and that means they end up staying on TRT for the rest of their lives.
+It’s also been shown that if you do TRT for long enough, you can cause permanent damage to the Leydig cells (study).
+For some men, their testosterone never quite gets back to normal production levels ever again, and that means they end up staying on TRT for the rest of their lives.

 Let’s take a look at the other most commonly talked about side effects and health risks of TRT.